Czech Republic: from the enforecer

 When is he or she due for reappointment?

-The current Chairman, Petr Mlsna, took office in December 2020..
+The current Chair, Petr Mlsna, took office in December 2020.

 Which posts within the organisation are political appointments?

-The post of the Chairman is the only one based on a political appointment.
-The Chairman is appointed by the President of the Czech Republic upon the government’s proposal.
+The post of the Chair is the only one based on a political appointment.
+The Chair is appointed by the President of the Czech Republic upon the government’s proposal.
+In case of Mr Mlsna, the government conducted an open selection procedure, although it is not a statutory requirement to do so.

 What is the agency’s annual budget?

-The budget of the Office in 2019 was approximately 254 million koruna.
+The budget of the Office in 2020 was approximately 259 million korunas.

 How many staff are employed by the agency?